 This baby that we baptize today is the most beautiful baby in the world!
 He, and the other babies we baptized earlier today, are beloved, not just by parents and godparents, but by this church, by this community of faith.
 They are beloved of God.
-They are the most beautiful babies in the world.
+They, too, are the most beautiful babies in the world!

 And, really, those are the most important words that you can say to anyone, ever, in the whole world.
 "You are my beloved."
+Again, I wish every child in the world could hear them; "you are the beloved!"

 People sometimes critique the Apostles' Creed, one of our Christian statements of faith, when they hear us say, "I believe in Jesus Christ, his only son, our Lord."
 How can we say Jesus is the "only" Son of God, when we acknowledge that there are really lots of children of God?
-Isn't that presumptuous, almost illogical?
-Isn't that exclusivist?